-- 5.50 The proposed cost of equity is based on the advice of our consultant as set out in Annex A, noting: - a) We agree with the company that the cost of capital of cash investments and collateral posting should be calculated as equity only (gearing = 0%). - b) We have adopted a value for expected market returns in real terms of 6.75%, consistent with our recent determination for NIE Networks (RP7), compared to the value of 6.65% proposed by the company.
+- 5.62 The proposed cost of equity is based on the advice of our consultant as set out in Annex A, noting: - a) We agree with the company that the cost of capital of cash investments and collateral posting should be calculated as equity only (gearing = 0%). - b) We had adopted a value for expected market returns in real terms of 6.75%, consistent with our recent determination for NIE Networks (RP7), compared to the value of 6.65% proposed by the company.
 In the past, regulators have commonly used a value of 6.5%.
-We adopted a slightly higher value in RP7, noting the move to higher real rates of interest and Ofgem and Ofwat's indications that they would consider ranges with higher upper values for their next round of network Price Controls.
-To covert this to a nominal value, we have adjusted for CPIH inflation of 2%, being the value projected by OBR at the end of its latest forecasts.
+We adopted a slightly higher value in RP7, noting the move to higher real rates of interest and Ofgem and Ofwat's indications that they would consider ranges with higher upper values for their next round of network price controls.
+To covert this to a nominal value, we adjusted for CPIH inflation of 2%, being the value projected by OBR at the end of its latest forecasts.

-- c) We have adopted a risk free rate of 4%.
-This is based on our analysis for the RP7 Price Control which is based on a basket of index linked gilts and two types of AAA non-government bonds weighted at 50:25:25.
-This was based on August 2024 data and we propose to update this assessment using the latest information available when we reach our Final Determination. - d) We have adopted an asset beta of 0.75 as recommended by our consultants compared to the figure of 1.2 used by Power NI.
-This is an increase from the value of 0.6 used in previous supply Price Controls.
-The company's position is that we should adopt an asset beta of 1.2, consistent with that used by Ofgem when determining price caps for GB supply company.
-We note the strong regulatory protections available to Power NI which include mechanisms to recover its energy costs and a range of network, market and energy incentive costs.
-We disagree with Power NI's premise that it has a similar risk profile to GB supply companies operating in a commercial / competitive environment where the experience of company failure in recent times reveals a higher risk.
-We note that an asset beta of 0.7 to 0.8 is consistent with the average equity beta of 1.0 after accounting for the average level of gearing exhibited by UK listed firms. - e) The data above is the basis for a post tax cost of equity.
+- c) We adopted a risk-free rate of 4.7%, based on data as of March 2025.
+This is based on a basket of index linked gilts and two types of AAA non-government bonds weighted at 50:25:25.
+The value has been updated to reflect current market values in advance of the final determination. - d) We adopted an asset beta of 0.75 as recommended by our consultants compared to a revised figure of 0.85 to 1.00 proposed by Power NI in response to the draft determination.
+This is an increase from the value of 0.6 used in previous supply price controls.
+The company's position in its business plan submission was that we should adopt an asset beta of 1.10, consistent with that used by Ofgem when determining price caps for GB supply companies.
+However, we note the strong regulatory protections available to Power NI which include mechanisms to recover its energy costs and a range of network, market and energy incentive costs.
+We therefore disagree with Power NI's premise that it has a similar risk profile to GB supply companies operating in a commercial / competitive environment where the experience of company failure in recent times reveals a higher risk.
+We note that an asset beta of 0.7 to 0.8 is consistent with the average equity beta of 1.0 after accounting for the average level of gearing exhibited by UK listed firms. - e) The data above is the basis for a post-tax cost of equity.
 We have adjusted this to a pre-tax cost of equity by allowing for corporation tax at 25%.